hmworsham/er-forest-structure/README.md

 ### B. Exploring functions and scripts

 R and Python files can be opened in the R statistical computing environment or RStudio, in other code editing software such as Microsoft Visual Studio, or a generic text editor.
-See [Repository structure](#structure) and [Directory tree](#tree) below for navigation details.
+See [Repository structure](#structure) and [Directory tree](#tree) below for file descriptions and navigation details.

 ### C. Replicating everything

 To fully reproduce the analysis, users are advised to download waveform LiDAR source data from [doi:10.15485/2403350](https://data.ess-dive.lbl.gov/datasets/doi:10.15485/2403350) and other source, intermediate, and final output data from [doi:10.15485/2404585](https://data.ess-dive.lbl.gov/datasets/doi:10.15485/2404585) into a local storage directory on a high-performance computing cluster.
-Then, update data ingest paths in the script files to match the local directory.
-Then, run the files in the following directories in their sequentially named order:
+Then, update data ingest paths in the script files to match your local storage directory and run them in their sequentially named order:

 1. inst/notebooks/LiDAR/
 2. inst/notebooks/state_factors/